Female horse names. June the Clydesdale cross Connemara

 Is it ok to change a horses name?

 Yes, unless the horse is highly trained to its name like a therapy pony or one of a team of driving horses there is no issue in changing a horses name.
+Maybe you want a unique horse name, or you want the perfect name with the perfect fit for your mare or you want to naem it after a friend.
 So let’s take a look at a few ways to find inspiration when naming your new horse!

 At Strathorn, we have named hundreds of horses over the years, and not just all the Clydesdale foals that have been born with us here in Scotland, we often rename a horse that comes to us later in life.